JBamberger/sudoku/README.md

 Current problems:

-- Sudoku detection is not complete
+- [x] Sudoku detection is not complete
-- Digit classifier can be trained on MNIST but there is no input normalization therefore the classifier does not work.
+- [x] Digit classifier can be trained on MNIST but there is no input normalization therefore the classifier does not work.
+- [ ] The classifier has a very low accuracy.
-- Hardcoded paths
+- [ ] Hardcoded paths
-- No sudoku solver
+- [x] No sudoku solver
+- [ ] The entire pipeline is probably not very robust and there are no tests.
-- Probably a lot more
+- [ ] Probably a lot more